 Heat Deflection Temperature (°C) | 170 | 250 |

-Applications | Automotive parts, Office furnitures, Bicycles | High-stress automotive parts, Electrical components, Sports equipments |
+Applications | Automotive parts, Office furniture, Bicycles | High-stress automotive parts, Electrical components, Sports equipments |

 -